snsinfu/ljbench/README.md

 ## Usage

-Use Makefile task `run` to run a benchmark simulation.
-It prints the consumed time per simulation step in milliseconds.
+Use Makefile task `run` to run a benchmark simulation program.
+The simulation program prints the consumed time per simulation step in milliseconds.
 Lower the better.

 ```sh
 $ make run OPTFLAGS="-O2"